 FAQs

-What are the negatives to buying a hybrid mattress?
+What are the negatives of a hybrid mattress?

-Because hybrid mattresses include steel coils for durability, they’re often more expensive than all-foam mattresses.
+Because hybrid mattresses include steel coils for durability, theyโre often more expensive than all-foam mattresses.
 Also, these coils add bounce to hybrid mattresses.
-If you sleep with a partner, this can cause you to feel their movements at night.
-Others may not like hybrid mattresses because they don’t always offer the same amount of pressure relief and contouring as all-foam mattresses.
+If you sleep with a partner, you may feel their movements at night.
+Others may not like hybrid mattresses because they donโt always offer the same amount of pressure relief and contouring as all-foam mattresses.